How I Use St. Patrick’s Day to Drive Real Website Traffic

 • A special page just for the giveaway: A page that’s designed to get people to enter the giveaway.

-Just look at Smash Balloon – they got over 3,500 new email sign-ups from just one giveaway using RafflePress.
+Just look at Smash Balloon. tThey got over 3,500 new email sign-ups from just one giveaway using RafflePress.
 And you don’t have to be an expert to do something like that.

 To help you get started, take a look at these St. Patrick’s Day giveaway ideas that users love.

-And about prizes – they don’t have to be super expensive.
+And about prizes, they don’t have to be expensive.
 Giving away your own products or services often works better than just giving away gift cards.
-That’s because it brings in people who are really interested in your business, and they’re more likely to become customers later.
+It brings in people who are genuinely interested in your business, and they’re more likely to become customers later.

 For more inspiration on choosing the right giveaway prize, see these giveaway prize ideas.